GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	NOTE: be indexed by figure and actor, rather than just actor, so saving schemes can wrap the parameters.
 	"""

+def GetPoseNameFrameKey( theFrame=None ):
+	"""
+	Return the customData 'PoseName#nn' key matching the specified frame.
+	If no frame is specified, use the current scene frame.

+	theFrame	The integer frame component of the 'PoseName#nn' customData key to be returned.
+If None, default to the current scene frame
+	"""

 def GetCustomDataPoseName( theFigure=None, theActor=None, theFrame=None, useLast=False, baseOnly=False, \
 																			stripExt=False, useActor=False ):
 	"""